lo-mityaesh/AndroidRestrictedWebView/README.md

 If an attempt is made to load a URL other than the allowed site, the application will display an error message "This URL is not allowed" instead of the content.

-## Customization

-The Android Restricted WebView template can be customized to meet your specific requirements.
-You can add additional features, modify the application's appearance, or implement additional restrictions on websites.

-To further customize the application, explore the project's files and resources, including layout XML files (`activity_main.xml`, `content_main.xml`, etc.) and Java files (`MainActivity.java`, etc.).

 ## License